michael2012z/BitBible/markdown/KJV/files/Ps.md

 23. Therefore he said that he would destroy them, had not Moses his chosen stood before him in the breach, to turn away his wrath, lest he should destroy them.

-24. Yea, they despised the pleasant land, they believed not his word:the pleasant…: Heb. a land of desire
+24. Yea, they despised the pleasant land, they believed not his word:

 25. But murmured in their tents, and hearkened not unto the voice of the Lord.

-26. Therefore he lifted up his hand against them, to overthrow them in the wilderness:to overthrow: Heb. to make them fall
+26. Therefore he lifted up his hand against them, to overthrow them in the wilderness:

-27. To overthrow their seed also among the nations, and to scatter them in the lands.To overthrow: Heb.
-To make them fall
+27. To overthrow their seed also among the nations, and to scatter them in the lands.

 28. They joined themselves also unto Baal–peor, and ate the sacrifices of the dead.